4 Common Causes of Winter Injuries

 Categories: General Orthopedics

-Winter is coming, and soon enough, it will be here.
-While you should stay vigilant against the flu, common cold, and other winter ailments, you should also be conscious of bodily injuries.
-Slippery walking and driving conditions can create unforeseen dangerous situations.
+Icy walkways and slippery driving conditions can create dangerous situations.
 And unfortunately, your body is particularly vulnerable to injuries during the winter.
-As Long Island Orthopedists, we see a definite spike in patients seeking treatment for certain injuries.
-But, fear not — there are a few steps that you can take to mitigate or prevent these injuries.
+As leading Long Island orthopedists, we see an uptick in patients seeking treatment for certain winter injuries.
+But, worry not — there are a few steps that you can take to mitigate or prevent these injuries.

 1. Slipping on Ice and Snow

-Walking during the winter is tricky.
-People make a concerted effort to avoid thick sheets of ice, but instead step on the thin sheets of ice that resemble water.
+Walking during the winter can be tricky.
+We make a concerted effort to avoid thick, visible sheets of ice.
+Instead, we wind up stepping on the thin sheets of ice that resemble water.
 People also frequently step on or off the curb into a patch of ice.
 This is especially common for elderly people, who already have difficulty walking.

 Stay alert when walking during the winter, especially at night, when ice may appear to be regular pavement.